apache/nuttx/configs/lpc4357-evb/README.txt

     LED SIGNAL  MCU
     D6 LED_3V3 PE_& GPIO7[7]

-  LED is grounded and a high output illuminates the LED.
+  A low output illuminates the LED.

   If CONFIG_ARCH_LEDS is defined, the LED will be controlled as follows for NuttX debug functionality (where NC means "No Change").